 Bone Growth Stimulation

-Research has demonstrated that ipamorelin stimulates longitudinal bone growth in rats through GH-dependent mechanisms.
+Research has shown that ipamorelin stimulates longitudinal bone growth in rats through GH-dependent mechanisms.
 This effect was dose-dependent and comparable to exogenous GH administration, supporting ipamorelin's role as a physiological GH stimulant rather than a pharmacological GH analog [4].

 Dosing